 - Bring tea leaves, cardamom and water to boil.
 Once boiling add in baking soda.
 Let boil on low for about 15-20 minutes.
 There should be about half the amount of water left at the end.
 Color should be deep red.

-- Remove from heat and let cool a few minutes.
+- Remove from heat and run tea through a fine mesh sieve.
+Let cool a few minutes.
 Add in ice cubes.